thedep2/decider/docs/architecture_principles.md

 - **Command Interface**: A sealed interface that permits only specific command implementations
 - **Command Implementations**: Immutable record classes (BulbTurnOn, BulbTurnOff) representing actions
+- **Command Metadata**: Commands include the aggregate ID, aggregate version, and command date
 - **Command Handler**: The BulbService handles commands using pattern matching with a switch statement
+- **Optimistic Concurrency**: The system validates that the command's aggregate version matches the current aggregate version

 This implementation provides a clear separation between the intent to perform an action (the command) and the execution of that action (the handler).
+The inclusion of an aggregate version enables optimistic concurrency control, preventing conflicts when multiple commands target the same aggregate simultaneously.

 ## CQRS/ES (Command Query Responsibility Segregation / Event Sourcing)